Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ## Class Line()

-A Class Line was defined to remember variables from previous images.
+A Class, *Line*, is defined to remember variables from previous images.

 ## Histogram

 A histogram of the binary warped image is used to determine the start of the left and right lane lines.
+The calculated left and right bases are detected correctly in the image below.
+This method is quite robust at correctly detecting the lane base if a good perspective transform is achieved.

 ![alt text][image8]

 ## Lane Detection

+The first cell under lane detection implements the sliding windows method.
+The second cell detects lanes using the previous images' curve.

 The basic method used to detect a lane is to first determine the base position of each lane using the histogram function and then implement sliding windows from the bottom of the image (predicted base) to the top.
 The polynomial coefficients of *f(y) = Ay^2 + By + C* are calculated from the lane pixels and the resultant curve plotted in yellow.
 Subsequent images use the previous images' curve as a starting point to detect the next lane position.